machiloop14/celo-hackacthon/README.md

 # UI Electrical Fault Prediction Market on Celo

-A decentralized prediction market dApp built on Celo Alfajores testnet for predicting daily electrical faults at the University of Ibadan.
+A decentralized prediction market dApp built on Celo Sepolia testnet for predicting daily electrical faults at the University of Ibadan.

 ## 🏗️ Project Structure